As grief grips Colorado Springs after a mass shooting at an LGBTQ nightclub, officials are investigating whether it was a bias-motivated crime

-The mass shooting inside an LGBTQ nightclub in Colorado Springs, Colorado, where five people were killed and more than a dozen were injured over the weekend is being investigated as a bias-driven crime as survivors grapple with trauma and grief following the attack.
+The motive for a mass shooting inside an LGBTQ nightclub in Colorado Springs, Colorado, is under investigation as the suspect is held on bias-driven crime charges and survivors grapple with trauma and grief following the weekend attack that left five dead and 17 wounded.

-Club Q, known in the Colorado Springs area as a safe haven for the LGBTQ community, turned into a crime scene late Saturday, when a shooter unleashed gunfire at patrons.
-Five people were killed and 19 were injured, including 17 people with gunshot wounds, police said.
+The suspect, 22-year-old Anderson Lee Aldrich, remained hospitalized Monday after police say he was attacked and subdued by two people as Club Q -- known as a safe haven for the LGBTQ community -- became yet another crime scene in a country where mass shootings have unfolded this year at a rate of nearly two per day.

+Aldrich faces five counts of first-degree murder and five counts of a bias-motivated crime causing bodily injury, according to an online docket in El Paso County courts.

+Formal charges have not been filed, and the ones on the docket are preliminary and may change, he said.

+The docket does not reflect whether Aldrich has an attorney.
+After he is moved from a medical facility to jail, Aldrich will have an initial court appearance by video, Allen said.

-Officials identified the people who were killed as Daniel Aston, Raymond Green Vance, Kelly Loving, Ashley Paugh and Derrick Rump.
+Officials identified the slain as Daniel Aston, Raymond Green Vance, Kelly Loving, Ashley Paugh and Derrick Rump.

 Two people inside the nightclub, Richard Fierro and Thomas James, subdued the attacker before officers arrived just minutes after the shooting started, police said.

-Fierro, a former Army major who served in Iraq and Afghanistan, told CNN in an emotional interview Monday the violence and trauma experienced during the shooting was akin to that of a warzone.
+Fierro, a former Army major who served in Iraq and Afghanistan, said he took a gun from the assailant and used it to hit him.

+The violence and trauma at the club Saturday night was akin to that of a war zone, the veteran said.

 "My daughter and wife should have never experienced combat in Colorado Springs.
 And everybody in that building experienced combat that night, not to their own accord, but because they were forced to," Fierro said through tears.
 "It's a lot for any human."

 Fierro was at the nightclub celebrating a birthday with his wife and daughter.
-His daughter's boyfriend, Raymond Green Vance, was also there and was killed.
+His daughter's boyfriend, Vance, was also there and was killed.

 "I'm not a hero.
 I'm just a guy that wanted to protect his kids and wife, and I still didn't get to protect her boyfriend," Fierro said.